-Internet e-mail improves a business' ability to communicate with customers and other businesses allowing virtually instantaneous communications around the world.
-E-Video or Internet Video provides visual communications over the Internet.
+E-mail enables a business to communicate with customers and other businesses virtually instantaneously around the world.
+Other applications such as Internet video, online chat, and texting provides visual and audio communications over the Internet.
+Blogs and social media are additional forms of communications available to modern businesses.
 In order to reduce liability, businesses that use these forms of communication must take precautions to ensure that the information is secure.

-Establishing an employer e-mail policy is the first step to reducing liability.
-Such a policy informs employees that e-mail is to be used solely for business purposes and that any e-mail transmitted or received using the company's hardware, software, or networking may be monitored.
-Thus, employees should be informed that business e-mail has no reasonable expectation of privacy.
-Restricting e-mail usage to business use reduces the number of personal messages going across the network and the potential for an unwanted lawsuit.
-It also increases the bandwidth of the company's Internet access, creating business efficiency.
+Establishing employer e-mail and social media policies is one way to reduce liability.
+Such policies informs employees that e-mail and corporate social media is to be used solely for business purposes and that any e-mail transmitted or received using the company's hardware, software, or networking may be monitored.
+Thus, employees should be informed that business e-mail and social media has no reasonable expectation of privacy.
+Restricting e-mail and social media usage to business use reduces the number of personal messages going across the network and the potential for an unwanted lawsuit.
+These restrictions, however, must be in line with an employee's right to First Amendment speech.
+Crafting policies that differentiate between business and personal online use can ease the issue.